banner

 1. Food Safety & Regulatory Compliance

-Traceability enables adherence to regulations such as the FDA’s FSMA, the EU’s Farm to Fork Strategy, and India’s FSSAI requirements.
-It provides a digital audit trail that regulators can verify instantly.
+Traceability helps businesses comply with regulations such as the FDA’s FSMA, the EU’s Farm to Fork Strategy, and India’s FSSAI requirements.
+It creates a digital record of sourcing, processing, and distribution that regulators can review at any time.

 2. Consumer Trust & Transparency